All Categories > Frequently asked questions > Types of home loans & features > What is a roll-to rate?

 A roll-to rate, also known as a revert rate, is a variable interest rate that fixed rates roll to at the end of the fixed term period or an interest-only period.

-Your roll-to rate is based on many factors, but it’s typically on par with the standard variable rate at the time of signing your loan document.
-You can find Qantas Money’s current roll-to rates on our Rates and Fees page.
+Your contracted roll-to rate is based on many factors, but it’s typically on par with the standard variable rate at the time of signing your loan document.
+You can find Qantas Money Home Loans current roll-to rates on our rates and fees page

-If you're currently on a fixed rate contract, you can check your roll-to-rate by referring to your loan contract.
-Depending on the cost of funding at the time, you may have a low (or high) roll-to rate.
+If you're currently on a fixed rate or interest only contract, you can give us a call to check your roll-to-rate.
+Depending on the cost of funding at the time of rolling off your fixed or interest only term, your roll-to rate may be lower (or higher) than your contracted roll-to rate.

 What happens at the end of my fixed term period?